karlseguin/http.zig/readme.md

 ### Multi Part Form Data
 Similar to the above, `req.multiFormData()` can be called to parse requests with a "multipart/form-data" content type.
 The `request.max_multiform_count` configuration value must be set to the maximum number of form fields to support.
 This defaults to 0.

 This is a different API than `formData` because the return type is different.
-Rather than a simple string=>value type, the multi part form data value consists of a "value" and other optional parameters, such as filename (TODO).
+Rather than a simple string=>value type, the multi part form data value consists of a `value: []const u8` and a `filename: ?[]const u8`.

 On first call, the `multiFormData` function attempts to parse the body.
 The parsed value is internally cached, so subsequent calls to `multiFormData()` are fast and cannot fail.